ydahal1/ydahal1/jokes.md

-Chances are if you' ve seen one shopping center, you've seen a mall.
+Why are basketball players messy eaters?
+Because they are always dribbling.

 [
-Wed Jan  7 00:30:24 UTC 2026
+Thu Jan  8 00:31:41 UTC 2026
  ]